christianriccio/Intelligent-Data-Science-Methodology-and-Portability-for-Epileptic-Seizure-Detection/README.md

 - 491626 observations
 - 874 variables

 However, the dimension of such database creates a problem, due to the limited computational resources of Colab or a physical machine.
-In order to able to deal with such dimension, a [python function](`/snippets/stratified_sampling.py`) has been written.
+In order to able to deal with such dimension, a python function (`/snippets/stratified_sampling.py`) has been written.
 In particular, given the data frame as input, the function outputs a random under-sampling of the same while also preserving the same starting imbalance ratio between the two classes of the target variable.

 For an in-deep understanding of the data, and data pre-processing and understanding, refers to the colab as well as the paper linked ahead.
 ## Research paper